 My research taught me that an ariel was more likely a platoon of soldiers than a lion-like man.
 That made me respect him more.
 I was also impressed with his lifetime of obedience which led to his appointment to the head of the army under King Solomon.
 Once I imagined how Benaiah thought and what he desired (redemption/acceptance by God) I could imagine how he would think in the various events of David’s life.

+A few things.
+First, I hope my readers will first of all just enjoy the story and imagine themselves there with Benaiah, at David’s side.
 I want these familiar stories to come alive and have readers think about some of the deeper issues the story brings out, like grace, faithfulness in marriage, consequences of sin, and God’s sovereignty.

 I want them to feel his ethical dilemmas along with him.
 Even though three thousand years separate us, people are still the same.
 He struggled with many of the same issues as you and I do.
 We want God to accept us.
 Is it just about obedience?
 What role does grace play?